Bonin Islands: Fictional references

-The Bonins have been referenced in a number of works of fiction.
-Bonin by Robert Standish describes itself as 'a novel', but claims 'this book is an accurate history of the Bonin Islands', based mainly on information from Nathaniel Savory's great-granddaughter, and includes descriptions of maltreatment of the Anglo-Polynesian population by the later Japanese settlers and authorities and a detailed map of the Chichijima group (on the back end-paper), including over 50 English place-names.
+The Bonins have been referenced in several works of fiction.
+Bonin by Robert Standish describes itself as 'a novel', but claims 'this book is an accurate history of the Bonin Islands', based mainly on information from Nathaniel Savory's great-granddaughter, and includes descriptions of maltreatment of Bonin Islanders (the Anglo-Polynesian population) by the later Japanese settlers and authorities and a detailed map of the Chichijima group (on the back end-paper), including over 50 English place-names.

-Chapter XVI of Jack London's autobiographical novel John Barleycorn says "This isolated group, belonging to Japan, had been selected as the rendezvous of the Canadian and American sealing fleets", and describes the drunken visit of a young sailor and his shipmates to the Bonin Islands.
+Chapter XVI of Jack London's autobiographical novel John Barleycorn says, "This isolated group, belonging to Japan, had been selected as the rendezvous of the Canadian and American sealing fleets", and describes the drunken visit of a young sailor and his shipmates to the Bonin Islands.

 In the television series The Super Dimension Fortress Macross, a fictional island in the chain, South Ataria Island (which would have laid at the southernmost position in the chain, surpassing Minami Iwo Jima), is the landing site of the SDF-1 Macross.

 In the 1963 film Matango, a luxury yacht is set adrift and lands on an island.
 Upon approaching the island, one of the crew members shouts: "I wonder if it's the Bonin Islands?"
 The English subtitles for the film misspell Bonin "Bonan".

+In the 2003 kaiju film Godzilla: Tokyo S.O.S., the twin Mothra larvae hatch from their egg in Himago Island and rush to help their mother who got attacked by Godzilla.

 The 2017 anime film The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars takes place on fictional islands in the Bonins.

+In the 2023 kaiju film Godzilla Minus One, Koichi Shikishima and his minesweeper crew travel there and are tasked with stalling Godzilla's approach to Japan.